-Application has been made to: (A) the UKLA for a listing of (i) up to [●] GDRs to be issued on the Closing Date (ii) up to [●] GDRs in connection with the Over-allotment Option and (iii) up to [●] additional GDRs to be issued from time to time against the deposit of Class A Shares (to the extent permitted by law) with the Custodian, as custodian for the Depositary, as depositary, to be admitted to the Official List, and (B) the London Stock Exchange for such GDRs to be admitted to trading on the London Stock Exchange's regulated market for listed securities through its IOB.
+Application has been made to: (A) the UKLA for a listing of (i) up to 62,111,802 GDRs to be issued on the Closing Date (ii) up to 9,316,770 GDRs in connection with the Over-allotment Option and (iii) up to 109,760,503 additional GDRs to be issued from time to time against the deposit of Class A Shares (to the extent permitted by law) with the Custodian, as custodian for the Depositary, as depositary, to be admitted to the Official List, and (B) the London Stock Exchange for such GDRs to be admitted to trading on the London Stock Exchange's regulated market for listed securities through its IOB.
 Prior to the Offering, there has been no substantial market for the GDRs.
-Trading in the GDRs on the London Stock Exchange is expected to commence on an if-and-when-issued basis on or about [●] [a.m./p.m.] on [●] 2013.
-Closing and settlement are expected to take place on or about [●] [a.m./p.m.] on [●] 2013.
+Trading in the GDRs on the London Stock Exchange is expected to commence on an if-and-when-issued basis on or about 8:00 a.m. on 22 October 2013.
+Closing and settlement are expected to take place on or about 8:00 a.m. on 25 October 2013, and admission to the Official List and to unconditional trading on the London Stock Exchange are expected to take place on or about 8:00 a.m. on 25 October 2013.